Lisp-Stat/documentation/content/en/docs/Tasks/subset/sql.md

 "-".
 Note that the CSV reading tools of SQLite (for example, [DB-Browser for SQLite](https://sqlitebrowser.org/) are _much_ faster than the lisp libraries, sometimes 15x faster.
 This means that often the quickest way to load a data-frame from CSV data is to first read it into a SQLite database, and then load the database table into a data frame.
-In practice, SQLite turn out to be a convenient file format for storing data frames.
+In practice, SQLite also turns out to be a convenient file format for storing data frames.

 ## Roadmap